AguaClara/UASB/Reports and Manuals/fall2018report_draft2.md

 [Shuo: Hello UASB!
 I'll write my comments in the square brackets like this.
 Feel free to delete them when you revise or update your report.
 Basically the second report looks good, despite some typos and format issues.
 You can still improve your report by revising your conclusion and analysis part, which can be more readable with more graphs.
 Looking forward to your third report draft!]

 ## Abstract
-Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design of modified, pilot-scale UASB reactor..
-A UASB reactor treats wastewater anaerobically and produces biogas as a by-product.
+Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design of a pilot-scale UASB reactor.
+A UASB reactor treats wastewater anaerobically and produces biogas as a byproduct.
 Working towards that goal, the team has created Python code to record the design process and calculations for this AguaClara UASB.

 For Fall 2018, the team will continue design work on the UASB with the goal of completing a full design.
 Once this is done, the team will begin preparations for fabrication and implementation of the UASB at the Ithaca Area Wastewater Treatment Plant (IAWWTF).
 Another goal for the semester is to begin researching flow patterns through the UASB to optimize treatment and prevent short-circuiting.

-[Concise and clear abstract overall.
+[RESOLVED-AG-Concise and clear abstract overall.
 There's a typo after "reactor" in the first paragraph.]

 ## Introduction